NLnetLabs/rotonda-doc/manual/source/why.rst

 - Edge Sanitation Filter ("Edge Lord")
 - Route Optimizer

-From BGP Function to BGP application
+From BGP Function to BGP Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of the BGP functions mentioned here exist today, as hardware devices, or